9. PHP Network Functions

 -l, --loose

-do not check for recommended dependency versions
+do not check for recommended dependency version

 -n, --nodeps